-Emergency Food and Shelter Grants Phase 35 Now Open
+Emergency Food and Shelter Grants Phase 36 Announcements

-On behalf of Local Board 077600 of the Emergency Food and Shelter Program, United Way Monterey County is pleased to announce the availability of funding to supplement feeding, sheltering, and rental assistance efforts in Monterey County.
-A total of $293,002 is available.
+On behalf of Local Board 077600 of the Emergency Food and Shelter Program, UWMC is pleased to announce the availability of funding to supplement feeding, sheltering, and rental assistance efforts in Monterey County.
+A total of $328,297 is available.
+Click here for a detail breakdown of the Phase 36 Awardees.

 - Food Purchases (food banks, pantries etc)